 Now is the time to attack your bucket list.
 You’ve been dreaming of seeing the Grand Canyon or writing a book or jumping out of a plane for a long time.
 But for decades you’ve made excuses and never accomplished these bucket list challenges.

 It’s time to conquer your bucket list.
 Decide which item on your list to attack first and then go for it.
 Stop making excuses.
 Figure out what steps you must take to make the dream a reality.
 And then forge ahead.

-These words to live by are proven strategies have become a way of life for me.
+These words to live by are proven strategies that have become a way of life for me.
 They work if you take the effort to make them a reality in your life.
-If you want to see the other 45 commandments Tom left behind, you can check out my book Tom’s List: 50 Commandments to Transform Your Life.
+If you want to see the other 45 commandments Tom left behind, you can check them out in my book Tom’s List: 50 Commandments to Transform Your Life.